electrocnic/zephyr-kionix-driver/README.md

 To compile this code it is necessary to clone the demo project, have `west` and other Zephyr command line tools installed, `west init` and `west update` per typical Zephyr RTOS application set up steps.

-## 2021-08-30

-@Brief:  This project is an out-of-tree Zephyr driver work.
-This project does not yet build fully.
-Developer and contributor Ted H. working through details of Zephyr drive driver API practices.

 ## 2021-08-24